mepps/NPSP-Browser-Tests/README.md

 `bundle install`

 * Follow the directions at https://cumulusci-oauth-tool.herokuapp.com/ and follow the directions to get refresh token, consumer key, and consumer secret
+* Note: do NOT directly copy them from the screen where you get the refresh token

 * set the environment variables:
 ````